Hacker0x01/docs.hackerone.com/docs/programs/servicenow-integration.md

 7. Click **Submit**.
 8. Navigate to  **System Definition > Business Rules**.
 9. Click **New** to create a new business rule.
-10. Enter these values for these fields on the **When to run** tab:
+10. Enter these values for these fields on the **When to run** tab.
+In this example, we use the `incident` table, if you use a different escalation table use that name here instead of `incident`.:

 Field | Value
 ----- | -----